Close

 Ari Derambakhsh

 (Lydia Bennet/ Miss De Bourgh) is a New York based actress originally from Los Angeles.
 She recently played the role of Goli in the 2023 Pulitzer-Prize winning play English at The Old Globe Theatre in San Diego.
-Additional theatre credits include the world premiere of The Bookstore at NJ more(Lydia Bennet/ Miss De Bourgh) is a New York based actress originally from Los Angeles.
+Additional theatre credits include the world premiere of The Bookstore at NJ Repertory more(Lydia Bennet/ Miss De Bourgh) is a New York based actress originally from Los Angeles.
 She recently played the role of Goli in the 2023 Pulitzer-Prize winning play English at The Old Globe Theatre in San Diego.
 Additional theatre credits include the world premiere of The Bookstore at NJ Repertory Company, Twelfth Night and The Winter’s Tale at Shakespeare’s Globe in London, and English at Berkeley Repertory Theatre.
 She has appeared in festivals and readings at The Kennedy Center, Amphibian Stage, Crossroads Theater Co, and Rattlestick NY.
 Ari received her BFA in Acting from Rutgers University, Mason Gross School of the Arts and Rutgers Conservatory at Shakespeare’s Globe.
 Website: arideram.com ; @arideram on Instagram.

 Reece Dos Santos